D-side/digital-garden/_notes/First programming language.md

 #### Fine-tuning

 Got a very particular piece of hardware or software that accepts custom programs but doesn't do *exactly* what you want?
 Ask around, see how to get started with that particular thing.
-In such a specific area there is usually *one* preferred language/tool, and the comunity will likely point you in the right direction there.
+In such a specific area there is usually *one* preferred language/tool, and the community will likely point you in the right direction there.

 #### Video game